A powerful car audio demo at Kicker HQ

 The future in car audio is automatic tuning

-The folks at Kicker are rightfully proud of their KEY180.4 amplifier with automatic-tuning digital signal processing (DSP).
+The folks at Kicker are rightfully proud of their KEY180.4 amplifier with automatic-tuning digital signal processing (DSP) — since updated to the KEY200.4.
 I sat in the driver’s seat of this car listening to music, switching the DSP on and off repeatedly, and heard very clearly the sound improvements brought into the Fiat.

 The KEY amplifier's setup uses a calibration microphone to measure the sound response of the vehicle’s interior acoustic space, and automatically adjusts equalization, time alignment, and speaker levels to achieve true high-fidelity sound in any vehicle.
 Perfect sound can’t get any easier.